Final Thoughts On Pricing

 Introduction

-In this section, I would like to cap off my discussion on pricing with a few final thoughts.
+In this section, I cap off my discussion on pricing with a few final thoughts.

 Our listed price should be about encouraging strong buyer engagement